-Fig. 7. (a) A schematic illustration of tree location displacement obtained from backpack and UAV lidar datasets, and (b) the average tree location displacements in site 1 and site 2.
-Red dots in (a) represent tree locations derived from backpack lidar data and green dots represent tree locations derived from UAV lidar data. d and d' represent the distance between two neighboring trees.
+Fig. 7. (a) Schematic of tree location displacement obtained from backpack and UAV LiDAR data sets. (b) Average tree location displacements in sites 1 and 2.
+Red dots in (a) represent tree locations derived from backpack LiDAR data, and green dots represent tree locations derived from UAV LiDAR data. d and d' represent the distance between two neighboring trees.
 The displacement in (b) was calculated as the horizontal distance difference of a pair of trees before the registration.